-Added to that, heavy rains could possibly drain away the nectar.
-Besides, the flowers are somewhat prone to fall during a heavy rainfall.
+Added to that, heavy rains could possibly drain away from the nectar.
+Besides, the flowers are somewhat prone to fall during heavy rainfall.

 What is Linden Honey?

 Interestingly, linden honey is a monofloral honey.
-The particular Linden plant species source does not alter the honey’s sensory qualities.
+Therefore, the particular Linden plant species source does not alter the honey’s sensory qualities.

 At first sniff, it has an unmistakable fresh woodlands aroma with a hint of menthol or mint.
 The honey’s taste is relatively mild but bolder.
 It’s surprising considering its pale appearance.
 It also comes with a woody taste with minty and spicy notes.

-Linden honey does have a high glucose-to-fructose content ratio so it will crystallize fairly quickly.
-It thickens and loses its transparency with fine to medium-sized crystals appearing.
+Linden honey does have a high glucose-to-fructose content ratio, so it will crystallize fairly quickly.
+As a result, it thickens and loses its transparency, with fine to medium-sized crystals appearing.
 However, that will not ruin the quality of the honey.
 It can easily be de-crystallized by placing the jar of honey in a warm water bath.